domchang1/Horizon-Machine-Learning-Project/June 9th/notes.md

     -learn about machine learning, learning step
         -stochastic gradient descent: optimization algorithm to find the model parameters that correspond to the best fit between predicted and actual outputs
             -iteratively makes small adjustments,

- What was Acheived:
+    -DL arch: series of operations, DL instance: has weights/params What was Acheived:
     -Nuisance variations: